|

 Biometrics in General

-by using either measurements of a part of the
+Biometrics recognizes people by using either measurements of a part

 Why is Face Recognition a better choice?